gotthardp/lorawan-server/README.md

  * Configure each device you want to use, either as a personalized device (ABP) or as an over-the-air activated (OTAA) device.

-Use the `dbexport` script to backup your list of users, gateways, devices and links.
-This will create several `db*.json` files.
-Use the `dbimport` script to write these files back to the server database.

-The database is stored in the `Mnesia.lorawan@localhost` directory.
-To upgrade the database structure or recover from database errors you should do `dbexport`, then shutdown the server, update the server binaries, delete the Mnesia directory, start the server and do `dbimport`.

 ### Integration

 You can integrate lorawan-server with external applications using the WebSocket